Syllabus Edition

 • In conductors, the charge carrier is usually free electrons

-Current in a Current Carrying ConductorCharge carriers diagram, downloadable AS & A Level Physics revision notes
+Current in a current carrying conductorCharge carriers diagram, downloadable AS & A Level Physics revision notes

-• The drift speed is the average speed the charge carriers are travelling through the conductor.
-You will find this value is quite slow.
-However, since the number density of charge carriers is so large, we still see current flow happen instantaneously
+• However, since the number density of charge carriers is so large, current is seen to flow instantaneously

 • The current can be expressed in terms of the number density (number of charge carriers per unit volume) n, the cross-sectional area A, the drift speed v and the charge of the charge carriers q